Dual Credit Program - Upper School - McDonogh School

 Does McDonogh feel that students should fast-track their college years?
 Is that why the School is doing this?

 McDonogh believes that the typical four years of undergraduate study are critical in a young person's intellectual and civic development.
-Transferable credits, however, may allow students greater flexibility while in college: to double major, to travel, to get field experience, or to begin graduate work.
-We encourage our graduates to take advantage of their full undergraduate experience.
+Transferable credits, however, may allow students greater flexibility while in college:

 Can I take courses at other colleges for dual credit at McDonogh?